Teghpreet3001/The_Sparks_Foundation_Projects/README.md

 ### 4. Libraries and Features
 For this project, we will import pandas as pd, numpy as np, matplotlib.pyplot as plt, seaborn as sns, warnings.

+### Task 4 : Perform Exploratory Data Analysis on Global Terrorism dataset

+### 1. Problem defintion
+As a security/defense analyst, try to find out the hot zone of terrorism.
+What all security issues and insights you can derive by EDA?
+### 2. Dataset Source
+Data can be found at https://bit.ly/2TK5Xn5
+### 3. Evaluation
+If we can reach 95% accuracy at predicting, we'll be successful at the project.
+### 4. Libraries and Features
+For this project, we will import pandas as pd, numpy as np, matplotlib.pyplot as plt, seaborn as sns, warnings, sklearn and sklearn.ensemble from RandomForestRegressor